 There are loads of home exercise machines out there and more gyms than you can shake your fist at, but before you shell out thousands of dollars on equipment or expensive gym memberships, you should strongly consider purchasing a vertical climber.
 Vertical climbers are some of the most effective exercise machines on the market when it comes to bang for your buck and calories burned per hour.
 That said, it can be overwhelming to select the best one for you with the seemingly endless number of options available.
 That’s why we’ve tested all the most popular brands and laid out the results for you in this easy to read buying guide.
-Keep reading to learn about all the pros and cons of the top 5 vertical climbers and why the Maxi Climber came out on top in the end.
+Keep reading to learn about all the pros and cons of the Maxi Climber as well as the top 5 competing vertical climbers on the market.

 Don’t have time to read the whole article?